jenkinsci/mabl-integration-plugin/README.md

 ![](img/config-label.png)

+-   Specify the test branch of your mabl tests
 -   Continue execution if your plan/tests fail
 -   Continue execution if there is an unexpected error in the mabl API
 -   Disable SSL verification